jterrier84/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 # Pi-Core

+Create another Pi-Node from the guide or burn the Armada Alliance Pi-Node.img.gz to a new drive.

 ## Core server setup

 We will be using Martin Lang's [ATADA](https://cardanoscan.io/pool/00000036d515e12e18cd3c88c74f09a67984c2c279a5296aa96efe89) StakePool Operator Scripts to manage our pool and interact with the blockchain.
 These scripts not only handle pool creation & operations.
 They can be used with a hardware wallet, send ada, create NFT's and more.